 DirectAdmin offers a list of all the basic tools you’d expect from this type of hosting platform.
 And it can be considered a really good choice for new users on a budget.

-Although ISPManager does not offer the full range of options that Plesk does, it is still very competitively priced and can be an option when you are not able to afford Plesk or cPanel.
+Although ISPManager does not offer the full range of options that Plesk does, it is still very competitively priced and can be an option when you are not able to afford Plesk.

 Core-Admin was initially designed as a centralized solution to manage multiple servers using one single web interface.
 This hosting platform offers you lots of built-in apps (example: real-time log analysis, IP blocking system, cron tasks management, etc.), sophisticated permission system and integrated real-time file-system monitor.